 I strategically chose light fittings with opal finish lamps/shades to help diffuse the light throughout the whole interior and create a cosy glow during the darker months (as the only natural light source is via the shopfront).
 The wall lights above the banquette seat not only provide light for customers, but also adds a point of visual interest on an otherwise plain wall.

-There's plenty of budget-friendly, durable finishes like the white gloss wall tiles that are used throughout the bakery café, allowing for easy cleaning in the serving area and giving a nod back to the client's commercial kitchen (along with the concrete/stone effect LVT flooring).
+There's plenty of budget-friendly, durable finishes like the white gloss wall tiles that are used throughout the bakery café, allowing for easy cleaning in the serving area and giving a nod back to the client's commercial kitchen, along with the concrete effect LVT flooring.

-I proposed the same timber finish to be used on the banquette seat and self-serve stations to keep these bespoke design elements as cost efficient as possible, and also as a means to minimise waste during production.
+I proposed the same timber finish to be used on the banquette seat and self-serve stations to keep these bespoke design elements as cost efficient as possible, and also as a means to minimise material waste during fabrication.

 All aspects of the customer experience have been considered in the interior design.
 You'll see there's coat hooks for wet and cold weather visits, and a glass water dispenser on the self-serve station at the back of the site for customers sitting in.
 There's stainless steel containers for consumables like biodegradable cutlery, napkins, and sugar sachets etc neatly displayed above the self-serve station by the entrance for customers on their way out.